 First, implement the doctor's personal check-in.
 If an initial-phase patient misses an appointment, have the doctor—not just the front desk—make a personal call.
 "Hey John, it's Dr. Carter.
 Concerned you missed your appointment.
 Is everything okay?"
 This is powerful, showing genuine care and often revealing the true no-show reason.
 An Austin plumbing business uses a similar strategy, dramatically improving retention.
 Second, celebrate milestones and progress.
 Acknowledge patient progress.
 When a patient "graduates" from one care phase, make it an event.
 "Congratulations, Sarah, you've completed stabilization!
 Moving to corrective care, excited for your progress."
 This positive reinforcement builds momentum, reducing disengagement.

-First, leverage automated reminder campaigns (Workflows).
+First, use automated reminder campaigns (Workflows).
 Build your multi-step, multi-channel reminder sequence using GoHighLevel's "Automation" section.
 Set it once; it runs automatically for every patient, customized to their appointment time, ensuring consistency.
 Second, implement re-engagement workflows for no-shows.
 If a patient no-shows, GoHighLevel automatically triggers a re-engagement campaign (texts, emails) to get them back on schedule.
 Example: a text 30 minutes after a missed appointment: "Hi [Patient Name], we missed you!
 Reschedule here: [Link]."
-Third, utilize educational drip campaigns.
+Third, use educational drip campaigns.
 Create automated email/SMS "drips" to educate patients between visits, reinforcing chiropractic value and plan completion, directly tackling the "feeling better" fallacy.
 Example: a weekly video explaining spinal alignment benefits.
 Finally, use GoHighLevel's Missed Call Text Back feature.
 This ensures you never miss an inbound lead or patient call.
 If you can't answer, they immediately receive a text, allowing rescheduling or questions, preventing them from calling another practice.

 Automating these critical touchpoints ensures no patient falls through the cracks.
 You systematize best practices, significantly reduce your chiropractic appointment no-show rate, and free your team to deliver outstanding care and grow your practice.